 But we are citizens of heaven, where the Lord Jesus Christ lives.
 And we are eagerly waiting for him to return as our Savior.
 He will take our weak mortal bodies and change them into glorious bodies like his own, using the same power with which he will bring everything under his control. – Philippians 3:20-21 NLT

 Paul lived with the end in mind.
 He viewed the Christian life like a race or a journey.
-In race, each runner has his eye focused on the finish line.
+In a race, each runner has his eye focused on the finish line.
 They share a common objective.
-Every one of them is running with the finish line as their final objective.
-Not all will win, but they all need to run in order to complete the course.
+Every one of them is running with the finish line as their final goal.
+Everyone can’t win, but they all need to run in order to complete the course.
 And Paul used this racing analogy to encourage the Corinthian believers.

 Don’t you realize that in a race everyone runs, but only one person gets the prize?
 So run to win! – 1 Corinthians 9:24 NLT